gatsbyjs/rfcs/text/0000-wordpress-source-plugins.md

 # Summary

-Brief explanation of the feature.
+WordPress is an excellent headless CMS for Gatsby, but many WordPress plugins require an additional wrapper before their data can be used within Gatsby.
+This RFC proposes adding support for _subplugins_ to `gatsby-source-wordpress`, so individual WordPress plugins can work with Gatsby without requiring changes to `gatsby-source-wordpress` itself.

 # Basic example

-> If the proposal involves a new or changed API, include a basic code example.
-Omit this section if it's not applicable.
+Currently, a select number of WordPress plugins are supported within `gatsby-source-wordpress`.

-As suggested by @m-allanson in https://github.com/gatsbyjs/gatsby/issues/5796#issue-330604409, configuring subplugins might look like this:
+What if `gatsby-source-wordpress` had a generic way to pull in data from any plugin’s WordPress REST API endpoint?
+As suggested by @m-allanson in https://github.com/gatsbyjs/gatsby/issues/5796#issue-330604409, the configuration for that might look like this:

 ```js
 // In your gatsby-config.js